 |

-The more magnesium elderly people have in their blood, the more muscle power they have.
+The more magnesium elderly people have in their blood, the more muscle strength they have.
 This is the conclusion from an Italian epidemiological study done at the University of Palermo, which examined eleven hundred people aged between sixty and seventy.
 Magnesium increased the strength with which the elderly Italians could close a grip spring, the amount of kilograms they could raise with their calves and the weight they could shift doing leg extensions.

-There is a fifteen-year-old study in which a magnesium supplement increased the rate at which novice power athletes gained strength.
+There is a fifteen-year-old study in which a magnesium supplement increased the rate at which novice strength athletes gained strength.
 [J Am Coll Nutr.
 1992 Jun;11(3):326-9.]
 In the study the test subjects consumed 8 mg magnesium per kg bodyweight daily through food and supplements.
-That’s about twice the daily amount recommended by nutritionists.
+That's about twice the daily amount recommended by nutritionists.
 On the other hand, according to American figures, almost seventy percent of the adult population consumes too little magnesium.
-Twenty percent doesn’t even manage to consume half of the recommended daily amount.
-This is because magnesium is found in foods that we don’t eat often, like fruit, tofu, nuts, beans and peas and whole grains.
+Twenty percent doesn't even manage to consume half of the recommended daily amount.
+This is because magnesium is found in foods that we don't eat often, like fruit, tofu, nuts, beans and peas and whole grains.
 A hidden shortage of magnesium in our diet may explain the success of the old study.

-The clouds of dots in the figure below also give a picture of the relationship between magnesium level and muscle power.
+The clouds of dots in the figure below also give a picture of the relationship between magnesium level and muscle strength.
 The white circles represent men, the black dots women.
 The lines drawn show the statistical relationships for men and women.

 The relationships are modest but significant.